mcpt/docker/README.md

 ## Common Errors
 ### 502 Bad Gateway
 Ensure that you also restart the Nginx container if you restart the site container as Nginx caches DNS queries.
 Otherwise, Nginx will try to hit the old IP, causing a 502 Bad Gateway.
 See [this issue](https://github.com/docker/compose/issues/3314) for more information.

+TODO:
+ - [ ] Redo system so each docker image actually contains the code for it's service instead of mounting the code from the host (esp something like wsevent which has 3 js files)